fpdf-easytable/fpdf-easytable/README.md

 # License

-This program is free software; you can redistribute it and/or modify it under the terms of the[GNU General Public License](http://www.gnu.org/licenses/gpl.txt) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl.txt) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but